openstack/kolla-ansible/doc/source/reference/ceph-guide.rst

 the disks to format and bootstrap.
 Any disk with a matching partition label will be reformatted so use caution.

-To prepare an OSD as a storage drive, execute the following operations:
+To prepare a filestore OSD as a storage drive, execute the following
+operations:

 .. warning::